GitTools/GitVersion/docs/configuration.md

 2015-10-23T12:23:15`) to setup an exclusion range.
 Effectively any commit before `commits-before` will be ignored.

+#### use-merge-message-version
+This configuration can be used to disable merge message version detection, where the version is infered from the commit message.

 ## Branch configuration
 Then we have branch specific configuration, which looks something like this: